 Yr3&4 – phonics lesson per day focusing on revision of speed sounds , digraphs, tri graphs, blending and segmenting, reading fluency.

 Daily handwriting, spelling and grammar.
 Reading group focusing on fluency initially and then moving through progression skills- See google drive doc.

-Maths will be 2 lessons per day- 1 lesson pre learning task + direct teaching of number.
+Maths - 2 lessons per day- 1 lesson pre learning task + direct teaching of number.
 1 lesson focused on consolidation, quick recall and prove it type activities.
-Number and 4 operations will be a priority at the start of the term, followed by calculation, fractions.
+Number and 4 operations was a priority, followed by calculation, fractions.
 Pupils will be exposed to time tables daily.

 Wellbeing and topic will mirror EYFS and KS1 differentiated accordingly.